Vets-Who-Code/web-curriculum/Week_7/week7_day3.md

-# Adding in Media Queries for Responsiveness
+# Adding in Media Queries for Responsiveness 📱

-Today were applying our knowledge of media queries for making our site responsive WITHOUT leveraging CSS libraries such as Bootstrap or Materialize... that would be too easy.
+Today were applying our knowledge of media queries for making our site responsive WITHOUT leveraging CSS libraries such as Bootstrap or Material... that would be too easy like going through an officer bootcamp 🤣.

 ## Read